The Conspiratory

 A stranger walks into a granite town

-Christian mailed detailed specifications for a structure of four towering granite slabs surrounding a central pillar, capped by a single stone — plans, by his own account, his group had been developing for two decades.
+Christian mailed detailed specifications for a structure of four towering granite slabs surrounding a central pillar, capped by a single stone.
+By his own account, his group had been developing the plans for two decades.
 Martin helped select the site: a five-acre pasture roughly seven miles north of town.
 The finished monument weighed 237,746 pounds and stood just over 19 feet tall; the total cost, never officially disclosed, was reported at the time to exceed $100,000, paid in full and in advance by Christian's undisclosed backers.

 What is actually inscribed on the stones